• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 I have no official statistics on this, but in the six months or so since the law was passed I can think of a half-dozen incidents in Jackson alone (a burglary, a couple of carjackings, things like that) where people either shot the criminal and stopped him in the act or held him at gunpoint until police arrived.

-Included in that number was a case where some psycho husband tracked his wife down at a store, beat the shit out of her and pulled her out to the parking lot -- where he proceeded to douse her in gasoline and tried to set her on fire.
+Included in that number was a case where some psycho husband tracked his wife down at a store, beat the shirt out of her and pulled her out to the parking lot -- where he proceeded to douse her in gasoline and tried to set her on fire.
 The only thing that stopped him was a good samaritan who pulled his gun and threatened to shoot the guy.
 The psycho was held until police arrived, and arrested.

 3) Guns solve a very tricky combat problem -- distance.
 If you're not strong or don't know how to fight -- which, I would guess, is a good chunk of the population -- a mugger or burglar can easily overpower you and do you harm.
 It's a lot harder to do that from 10 or 20 feet away.